rayhan1577/Deep-Associative-Classifier/README.md

 # Deep Associative Classifier

-This repo contains the implementation of paper: ”Deep Associative Classifier”, accepted in The 2022 IEEE International Conference on Knowledge Graph (ICKG)
+This repo contains the implementation of paper: ”Deep Associative Classifier”, published in The 2022 IEEE International Conference on Knowledge Graph (ICKG)

 # Set Up
 ```